Malak Hifni Nasif: Unveiling

 During the early 1900s, many elite women began using unveiling, or the public removal of their face veils, as a symbol of feminism.
 Writers like Qasim Amin advocated unveiling as a strategy for women to show their power and liberation.
 Malak, on the other hand, was opposed to unveiling and did not believe that it should be used in this way.
 She believed that many of the wealthier women who unveiled were doing so because of an obsession with European fashion, not because of a desire for freedom or because they felt repressed by the veil.
 She also argued that the veil had been a part of the culture for a long time and that banning it would be too abrupt a change for many women.
 She was wary of the west and colonial narratives that were disguised in the arguments for unveiling.
 Malak called for women to be wary of men who, at first, ordered women to wear a veil and then suddenly ordered them not to for the purpose of their ‘liberation.’
 Her views on the veil differed from Egyptian feminist writers whose works were popular in the West, such as Qasim Amin and Huda Sha'rawi.

 In her book Al-Nisa'iyyat, she set out her specific arguments against unveiling: she argued that women were accustomed to veiling and therefore if they unveiled too quickly women would not know how to behave.
-She warned that men who advocated for unveiling did not understand or live women's experiences, therefore there opinions were not grounded in fact for example they did not take into consideration that if women unveiled, they would be harassed in the streets by men.
-From her analysis of Egyptian society she argued that men and women were not ready for women to unveil, because women were niave and men were lacking in morals and politeness.
+She warned that men who advocated for unveiling did not understand or live women's experiences, therefore their opinions were not grounded in fact: for example, they did not take into consideration that if women unveiled, they would be harassed in the streets by men.
+From her analysis of Egyptian society she argued that men and women were not ready for women to unveil, because women were naive and men were lacking in morals and politeness.
 She advocated instead for society to work step by step, gradually educating women and improving men's morals.
 Only once society had been reformed could women make decisions as to whether to veil or not.

 Marriage

 Malak wrote extensively about the marital rights of women in Egypt.
 This issue was one of the feminist issues with which she had significant personal experience.
 The fact that her husband had two wives caused her to intensely oppose polygamy.
-In an article entitled “Or Co-Wives”, she deemed polygamy “women’s mortal enemy.”
-She felt that significant changes must be made with regards to marriage; polygamy must end, men and women must both be able to divorce, and the age at which women marry must increase to at least sixteen.
+In an article entitled “Or Co-Wives”, she deemed polyandry “women’s mortal enemy.”
+She felt that significant changes must be made with regards to marriage; polyandry must end, men and women must both be able to divorce, and the age at which women marry must increase to at least sixteen.
 She argued that all of these reforms stem from one central idea: love must be the basis for all marriage.
 Malak despised the idea of a marriage rooted in economic reasons, i.e., a man marrying a woman simply for her money.
 She also supported her arguments against early marriage by commenting that women who married early often developed hysteria.